Glenn Phillips Takes One-Handed Stunner To Dismiss Shubman Gill in India vs New Zealand Champions Trophy 2025 Final [WATCH]

 ALSO READ:

-India were off to a confident start in the run-chase with Shubman Gill and Rohit Sharma (76) forging a 105-run partnership.
-While Gill was dismissed in the 19th over, Michsael Bracewell got rid of Virat Kohli in the 20th over.
-Rohit Sharma was looking in good touch but Rachin Ravindra struck in the 27th over to remove the India skipper.
+India were off to a confident start in the run-chase with Gill and Rohit (76) forging a 105-run partnership.
+While Gill was dismissed in the 19th over, Michael Bracewell got rid of Kohli in the 20th over.
+Rohit was looking in good touch but Rachin Ravindra struck in the 27th over to remove the skipper.

 Shubman Gill will finish his Champions Trophy 2025 campaign with 188 runs from five matches at an average of 47.
 The Punjab batter struck an unbeaten century against Bangladesh in India’s opening game and followed it up with a knock of 46 against Pakistan.